 A good rule of thumb to follow for this is to post third party content about three to four times per week, with an @tag and a comment about why you liked it/what it is about.
 Any more than that and you start to look like a networking hunter, just publishing links without any concern to the actual content.
 Most users see right through that, and it has the opposite effect.

 Be sure you are also reading through the content you post.
 No skimming just to get a general idea, or other cheating tactics.
 Remember: this is an attempt to make solid connections with real people.
 Treat it that way.

-- Viral Content Buzz is a great way to discover quality content to share to your social media streams.
+- Viral Content Bee is a great way to discover quality content to share to your social media streams.
 Apart from earning credits for each share (which you can then spend to have your content shared), you will also see more engagements which the platform encourages through “Interactions” tab

 - New Klout is a great way to find good content to retweet.
 I have found it’s also great for connecting

 Think that single share was enough?
 Think again.
 Sharing something multiple times will ensure that it gets the attention by different crowds.
 For Facebook, content should be shared at least twice that day, then a few times through the coming weeks.
 The same goes for a busy Google+ or LinkedIn page.
 For Twitter, it should be multiple times within the first few hours.
 Some people will even do once an hour.

 Why so many times for Twitter?
 The live update means your status could be wiped out from a feed within seconds.
 You have to go the extra mile to ensure you are being seen by as many people as possible.